jagadeesh-k-2802/simple-email-fork/README.md

 # SimpleEmail

-*SimpleEmail is Free Software, minimalistic and privacy friendly email app* This project has been forked from [FairEmail](https://github.com/M66B/open-source-email).
+SimpleEmail is Free Software, minimalistic and privacy friendly email app for Android.

+*This project has been forked from [FairEmail](https://github.com/M66B/open-source-email).*

 This email app might be for you if your current email app: